The media can’t ignore Marjorie Taylor Greene. Can they figure out how to cover her?

 Greene, whose office did not reply to The Post’s inquiry, noted on Wednesday that “everyone is talking about me” in a tweet that included links she claimed “the media refuses to share.”
 One of them was a Fox News interview from August in which the candidate tried to distance herself from her past QAnon commentary, saying she had stopped sharing posts about the ideology “once I started finding misinformation.”

 She has also recently deleted old social media posts.
-In a speech on the House floor Thursday, she clarified that she does believe the 9/11 terror attacks occurred, contrary to some of her old statements on social media.
+In a speech on the House floor Thursday, she clarified that she does believe the 9/11 terrorist attacks occurred, contrary to some of her old statements on social media.

 “I was allowed to believe things that weren’t true.
 I would ask questions about them and talk about them and that is absolutely what I regret,” Greene said.
 “If it weren’t for the Facebook post and comments that I liked in 2018, I wouldn’t be standing here today and you couldn’t point a finger and accuse me of anything wrong.”

-Note: (Correction: An earlier version of this article ijncorrectly referred to Marjory Stoneman Douglas High School in Parkland, Fla., as Parkland High School.
-This version has been updated.)